 So, what gives?
 Should you move closer to the ocean so your beardie can live out their fantasy of being a pro surfer?
 Well, not exactly.

-As mentioned above, there are several reasons why your bearded dragon is glass surfing and could generally be attributed to something stressing them out.
+As mentioned above, there are several reasons for bearded dragon glass surfing and could generally be attributed to something stressing them out.
 Consider the following 5 reasons in greater detail.

 Bearded dragons don’t realize that their reflection is simply their own and instead mistake it for a nearby bearded dragon that they could potentially interact with or feel threatened by.

-You can help your dragon minimize this scratching behavior by using a good background that wraps around the back and sides of their tank.
+You can help your dragon minimize this scratching behavior by using a good background that wraps around the back and sides of its tank.

 On the heels of mistaking their own reflection, Bearded dragons fail to realize that glass is a barrier and will continue to scratch it in an attempt to go through it, which could be for several reasons.

 If there are insufficient locations for them to hide out in their tank (think reptile caves and tunnels), then this could be provoking them to glass surf since bearded dragons like to seek shelter and hide from being in plain sight.

 Alternatively, they could also be in search of food.

 Reason #3: Something is Off in Their Habitat